NicolaF/freebox-revolution-bridge-openwrt-netgear-r8000/README.md

 ## Before we start
 There will be a fair amount of customization, and due to how OpenWrt's upgrade process works:

 * When modifying a configuration file, ensure that it will be kept during sysupgrade.
-Add it in `/etc/sysupgrade.conf` if needed
+Add it in `/etc/sysupgrade.conf` if needed.
 * Keep track of installed packages.
-I personnally do this with a file directly on the router, which will be retained during sysupgrade
+I personnally do this with a file directly on the router, which will be retained during sysupgrade.
-* Backup your configuration regularly
+* Backup your configuration regularly.

 ## Installing OpenWrt
 ### Problem